History of the airport dates back to 1943

 Since the 1950s, Hans Christian Andersen Airport has evolved to a greater or lesser extent as time has passed.
 Some years there has been a lot of expansion and other years less, but over time the airport has quietly evolved.

 In 1969, the part of the airport building that housed the tower and the restaurant furnished by the Germans burned down.
 In 1970, the current terminal building and tower were built.

 The terminal was later added to as traffic increased through the 1970s and 1980s.

 There have been significant periods in Hans Christian Andersen Airport's history.
-For example when Mr. Maersk Mc-Kinney Møller decided to usher in the jet age by acquiring the first Boing 737s to be used on the Odense - Copenhagen flight every morning and evening.
-The aircraft were also to be used to fly charter guests.
-This meant that Hans Christian Andersen Airport had to reinforce the runway so that it could carry the much heavier aircraft than had previously been used.
+For example, the time when Mr. Maersk Mc-Kinney Møller decided to usher in the Jet Age by acquiring the first Boeing 737s, which were to be used on the morning and evening flights from Odense to Copenhagen.
+The aircraft would also be used to fly charter guests.
+This meant that Hans Christian Andersen Airport had to reinforce the runway to carry the much heavier aircraft than previously used.

 For the next 20 years, domestic flights were stable at Hans Christian Andersen Airport.
 It was a distinctly Maersk airport with many Maersk Air employees for ticket sales, handling etc.

 During the 1980s, the first serious plans for the Storebælt Bridge began, and the question of Hans Christian Andersen Airport's survival was on the agenda in the Ministry of Transport, in the County Council and in the municipal councils around the airport.